Github2414/Cybersecurity-Threat-Analysis-Power-BI/README.md

 ## 📁 Project Files

-- `PowerBI_Project.pbix` – Power BI dashboard file
+- `powerbi_project_itv.pbix` – Interactive Power BI dashboard file
-- `Dataset.csv` – Dataset used for analysis
-- `Screenshots/` – Dashboard screenshots
+- Dashboard screenshots are displayed above in the README
+- Dataset obtained from an external source and not included in this repository

+-
 ## 💡 Key Insights

 The dashboard helps identify patterns in cybersecurity attacks, vulnerabilities, their impact, and response strategies.